Director: Nicolas Winding Refn

 Words: J. Senior

-It seems surreal to be talking about Drive, now a decade on from its original release, as it still feels utterly contemporary and relevant.
+It seems surreal to be talking about Drive, now over a decade on from its original release, as it still feels utterly contemporary and relevant.
 Nicolas Winding Refn’s first successful picture stateside went on to have a transformative effect for all involved, through the director himself to its stars as well.
 This ultra-stylish and hyper-cool thriller about a stunt driver who moonlights as a getaway driver laid down a serious benchmark in independent cinema, and its influence is still felt today.

 The true appeal of Drive is two fold; first of all it’s a stylistic delight and any cinematography enthusiast’s dream, with its neon bold colours and canny use of film noir effects.
 The film is instantly recognisable and individual.
 This is all capped off with a luscious score by composer Cliff Martinez with a few choice tracks by additional artists such as M83, Chromatics, Kavinsky and Electric Youth.
 The coming together of lighting and sound creates such a distinct pallet and an almost dreamlike canvas for events to unfold over.